 - The Big Boss Man and Bull Buchanan defeated The Godfather and D'Lo Brown.
 (0.25/5)

-- Hardcore Holly won a 15-minute Hardcore Battle Royal to win the WWF Hardcore Championship.
-Other participants were Crash Holly, Tazz, Viscera, Joey Abs, Rodney, Pete Gas, Taka Michinoku, Funaki, Headbanger Thrasher, Headbanger Mosh, Faarooq and Bradshaw.
+- Hardcore Holly last defeated Crash Holly to win a 15-minute Hardcore Battle Royal and the WWF Hardcore Championship.
+Other participants were Tazz, Viscera, Joey Abs, Rodney, Pete Gas, Taka Michinoku, Funaki, Headbanger Thrasher, Headbanger Mosh, Faarooq and Bradshaw.
 All decisions counted for championships and their title reigns are recognized in WWE's championship history.
 (0.5)

 - T & A (Test and Albert) defeated Head Cheese (Al Snow and Steve Blackman). (-0.25)